'True belonging doesn't require you to change who you are; it requires you to be who you are'.

 If you are aware of a group who is underrepresented and would like to participate, please send us an email!

 Let's face it, with diversity of thought and background, there are bound to be moments of misunderstanding.
-This is why the Board embraces the practice of 'do not harm' which essentially prioritizes the well-being of the community and its members throughout the engagement process.
+This is why the Board embraces the practice of 'do no harm' which essentially prioritizes the well-being of the community and its members throughout the engagement process.

 We encourage our volunteers to approach others from a stance of curiousity and empathy, and to let kindness and inclusion lead the way.